WWE News: WWE Officially Announces Replacement For Alexa Bliss At ‘Money In The Bank’

 - Mandy Rose

 Nikki Cross has been in a bit of limbo ever since being brought up to the WWE main roster from NXT.
 For a while, she bounced around between both Raw and SmackDown Live before being fully assigned to the red brand.
-She simply hasn’t had nearly the momentum that she did while down in NXT.
+She simply hasn’t had nearly the momentum she did while down in NXT.

 With the complete dissolution of SAnitY, many wondered what she would do and how she was going to succeed on her own.
 Her in-ring talent is phenomenal and if given the right chance, she could be a big-time player in the women’s division.